microsoft/TypeScript-Handbook/pages/Type Compatibility.md

 y = x; // Error because x() lacks a location property
 ```

-The type system enforces that the source function’s return type be a subtype of the target type’s return type.
+The type system enforces that the source function's return type be a subtype of the target type's return type.

 ## Function Argument Bivariance
 When comparing the types of function parameters, assignment succeeds if either the source parameter is assignable to the target parameter, or vice versa.
 This is unsound because a caller might end up being given a function that takes a more specialized type, but invokes the function with a less specialized type.
 In practice, this sort of error is rare, and allowing this enables many common JavaScript patterns.
 A brief example: